digiwomb/yas/README.md

-# yas (yet another subscription tracker)
+# Yas -- yet another subscription tracker

-Yas is a Spring Boot-based web application designed to help users track their subscriptions in an organized and user-friendly way.
+Yas (all letters lowercase, except at the beginning of the sentence) is a Spring Boot based web application designed to help users track their subscriptions in an organized and user-friendly way.
 Whether you're trying to manage recurring costs or keep track of multiple subscriptions, yas will help you stay on top of your finances.

+## Foreword

+Yas is currently not yet fully developed with all the functions required for the first release.
+The functions listed below show the target status.

 ## Features